Auto-Adaptive PINNs with Applications to Phase Transitions: Auto-Adaptive Sampling

 \section{Auto-Adaptive Sampling}

 In order to address the issues of moving problematic regions in time dependent PINNs, we introduce the Auto-Adaptive Sampling method.
-The premise of this method is to use a heuristic, possibly dependent on the network approximation itself, which indicates regions of high error growth.
+The premise of this method is to use a heuristic dependent on the network approximation itself, which indicates regions of high error growth, as a sampling distribution for the network training process.
 By sampling in proportion to this heuristic, we can directly reduce errors in the regions which are most susceptible and reach an optimal distribution of the residual loss.

-In classical finite element of finite difference schemes, this can be seen as analogous to a multigrid method which refines its grid in the regions which are known to be problematic, a fairly common technique for these types of systems.
-However we additionally weight each point equally in the training process, leading to increased emphasis on the regions with many sample points.
+Stated precisely, we replace the analytic formulation of the first term of \eqref{Introduction:eq:PINN_Loss} with a term of the following form

+Here $\rho(x)$ is taken proportionally to a constant $C$ plus a known heuristic function with $\int_\Omega\rho dx = 1$ and $\rho>0$ so that $\rho$ may be interpreted as a probability density (and any scaling can be seen as a reweighting of the PDE loss term).
+The addition of $C$ is important, as the function must be strictly positive to be a sensible sampling weight (there is no region which can be neglected entirely in training).

+Rather than computing this weight directly, we will use it as a sampling distribution for the training process.
+By sampling in this manner and weighting all points equally in the loss computation, we implicitly recover the weight without explicitly computing its value.
+In addition, this naturally refines our distribution to be finer in difficult regions.
+In classical finite element schemes, this can be seen as analogous to a adaptive mesh refinement methods, which refine their mesh in the regions which are measured to be problematic.

-This comparison is also why we decide to sample in proportion to the heuristic instead of use it as a weight.
+This comparison is also why we decide to sample in proportion to the heuristic instead of use it as a directly computed weight on sample points.
 In low regularity phenomenon, the including of many sample points in the low regularity region is important to accurately capture the behavior.
-Using a smaller number of points with increased weight does increase the emphasis of that region in training, but may fail to accurately capture the interior behavior of the region.
-The use of a sampling distribution is also good for computational efficiently, which will be discussed in more detail with the Metropolis-Hastings Algorithm in section \ref{MetropolisHastingsAlgorithm}.
+Using a smaller number of points with a directly computed weight does increase the emphasis of that region in training, but may fail to accurately capture the interior behavior of the region.
+The use of a sampling distribution is also beneficial for computational efficiency, which will be discussed in more detail with the Metropolis-Hastings Algorithm in section \ref{ss:MetropolisHastingsAlgorithm}.

-Stated precisely, we replace the analytic formulation of the first term of \ref{Introduction:eq:PINN_Loss} with a term of the following form

-Here $\rho(x)$ is taken proportionally to a constant $C$ plus the known heuristic function with $\int_\Omega\rho dx = 1$ and $\rho>0$ so that $\rho$ may be interpreted as a probability density.
-The addition of $C$ is important, as the function must be strictly positive to be a sensible sampling distribution (there is no region which can be neglected entirely in training).
+With this framing, the constant $C$ can be reinterpreted as denoting the proportion of uniformly sampled points as opposed to points sampled in proportion to the heuristic.
+Thus we denote by $\lambda$ the ratio of points sampled adaptively: